[INSERT YOUR IDEA HERE]

 lindsey_cook

-Lindsey Cook is a fourth-year studying Journalism, Computer Science, and New Media.
-She explores the intersection of storytelling and technology and has worked at The Washington Post, Voice of America, Online Athens and The Red & Black.
-She was selected as one of the six winners of the 2013-2014 $20,000 AP-Google Journalism and Technology Scholarship and is investigating the recruitment and retention of female computer science majors and its application to journalism.
-Through her research, Cook has developed a unique perspective on feminism, and she encourages people to adapt their own personal style of feminism.
+Lindsey Cook studies Journalism, Computer Science, and New Media.
+She explores the intersection of storytelling and technology and has worked at The Washington Post, Voice of America, Online Athens, and The Red & Black.
+She was selected as one of the six winners of the 2013-2014 $20,000 AP-Google Journalism and Technology Scholarship and is investigating the recruitment and retention of female computer science majors and their application to journalism.
+Through her research, Lindsey has developed a unique perspective on feminism, and she encourages people to adapt their own personal style of feminism.
+In her talk, she envisions “you do you” feminism: a gender equality movement designed for a new generation of women that works to eliminate the confidence gap and emphasizes the value of just being you.

 Sarah Lawrence